cenodude/plex-watchlist/README.md

 # Plex Watchlist Cleaner

+# Functional Explanation

+These scripts automate the management of your Plex Watchlist.
+They focus on removing items you’ve already consumed, so your Watchlist always stays relevant.

+---

+## `remove_watchlist.py` (real-time cleanup)

+**When it runs:**
+- Triggered by **Tautulli** on *Playback Stop*.

+**What it does functionally:**
+- Looks at the item you just stopped watching.
+- If it’s a **movie**, that movie is removed from your Plex Watchlist.
+- If it’s an **episode**, the script removes the **entire parent show** from the Watchlist.
+- Decides whether to act based on the user (supports `--only_username`).
+- Communicates with Plex Discover API to remove the item; if that fails, uses Plex’s own API as fallback.

+**Why this matters:**
+- Prevents movies or shows you’ve already started from lingering in your Watchlist.
+- Works instantly at the point of playback, keeping things clean without manual steps.

+---

+## `backlog_watchlist.py` (scheduled cleanup)

+**When it runs:**
+- Run manually or on a schedule (e.g., daily via cron).

+**What it does functionally:**
+- Fetches your entire Plex Watchlist via Plex Discover.
+- For each item:
+  - **Movies:** If marked as watched, remove from Watchlist.
+  - **Shows:** Behavior depends on your setting:
+    - `started`: remove if you’ve watched at least one episode.
+    - `completed`: remove only if you’ve watched all episodes.
+- Matches items against your local Plex library before removal.
+- Attempts removal via Plex Discover API; falls back to Plex item API.

+**Why this matters:**
+- Provides bulk cleanup, so your Watchlist doesn’t accumulate old watched items.
+- Lets you define how aggressive cleanup should be (started vs. completed).
+- Great for scheduled maintenance (e.g., run nightly).

+---

+## Combined Use

+- **remove_watchlist.py** → immediate cleanup as you finish watching.
+- **backlog_watchlist.py** → safety net for anything left behind.

+Together, they ensure your Plex Watchlist always shows *only unwatched and relevant content*.

 Keep your Plex Watchlist tidy with two small utilities:
 - **Tautulli integration**: removes a finished movie (or the parent show of a stopped episode) when playback stops.
 - **Batch cleanup**: scans your Watchlist and removes anything watched or started (configurable).